Monday, 10 February 2020

 Prof Robyn Eckersley will present on the current state of global and national climate political negotiations and policies.
 Robyn is a Professor in the School of Social and Political Sciences at the University of Melbourne.
 She is a widely recognised expert in environmental philosophy, politics and policy including global environmental politics, particularly the international politics of climate change.
 She has been a long time and regular observer of international climate negotiations.
 Robyn has also been a Senior Visiting Fellow at the Smith School of Enterprise and the Environment, at the University of Oxford and the Arne Naess Chair in Global Justice and the Environment at the University of Oslo.
 She was elected as a Fellow of the Academy of the Social Sciences in Australia in 2007.

-This event is by invitation only, if you are unable to attend and would like to send a colleague please get in contact at email@example.com to discuss.
+This event is by invitation only and we do not have the capacity to support walk-ins.
+If you are unable to attend and would like to send a colleague please get in contact at email@example.com to discuss.

 Please direct questions to: